suda/console-panel/README.md

 ## API reference

-When consuming console panel you'll get instance of `ConsoleManager` which has following methods:
+When consuming console panel you'll get an instance of `ConsoleManager` which has the following methods:

 ###### toggle()
-Toggles console panel.
+Toggles the console panel.

 ###### log(message, level='info')
-Logs a message. `message` can be `String` or a custom `View` that will be appended.
+Logs a message. `message` can be a `String` or a custom `View` that will be appended.

 ###### error(message)
 Logs an error.